titusjan/argos/README.md

 When you select the `Line Plot` inspector from the View menu or the Inspector button, the selected data will be drawn as a line plot.
 A line plot can only show one-dimenstional data, but because since the example data is two-dimensional only a sub-slice of the dataset can be visualized.
-The collector will therefore contain a combobox for specifying which data dimension will be layed along the X-axis, and a spinbox-slider combination for selecting the index of the other dimension.
-Below you see the case that the line plot will draw row 360 (note that the plot title will contain `ColumnAmountO3[360, :]`).
+The collector will therefore contain a drop-down box for specifying which data dimension will be layed along the X-axis, and a spinbox-slider combination for selecting the index of the other dimension.
+Below you see the case that the line plot will draw row 360.
+By the way, this is reflected in the plot title, which will be `ColumnAmountO3[360, :]`).

 ![collector_1d](docs/screen_shots/collector_1d.png)

-By default Argos will put the first array dimension(s) in the spinbox(es), and select the fasted changing array dimension(s) in the combobox(es).
+By default Argos will put the first array dimension(s) in the spinbox(es), and select the fasted changing array dimension(s) in the drop-down box(es).

 #### Inspecting Data and Configuring the Visualization